aurajs/website/source/getting-started/index.md

 # Components

 The simplest usable Aura application using a component and extension can be found in our [boilerplate](https://github.com/aurajs/boilerplate) repo.
-We do however recommend reading the rest of the getting started guide below to get acquainted with the general workflow.
+We do, however, recommend reading the rest of the getting started guide below to get acquainted with the general workflow.

 ## Creating and starting an application